ciprian-morar/data-modelling-with-Postgres/README.md

 I've choosed data types for the columns in tables based on their specific content: serial, timestamp, int, numeric, varchar

-I used autoincrement serial for songplays table primary_key.
-But because I used **copy_from** for insert at this moment I still generate the primary Key from the code.
+I used autoincrement serial data type for songplays table primary_key.
+But because I used **copy_from** for insert at this moment
+I still generate the primary Key from the code.

 I used the function **get_columns_data_types** to get automatically in code the data types of the columns from the